d-protsenko/tutorials/quickstart/how_to_start.md

 We define two Maps: one to get all items, another to add a new item.
 Our ItemsActor appears in both Maps, but the different handlers are used.

-For each Actor in the Map it's necessary to define mapping of the message fields to the Wrapper methods.
-Note, "in" parameters corresponds to getters in the Wrapper and transfers data _into_ the Actor, while "out" parameters corresponds to setters in the Wrapper and transfers data _out from_ the Actor.
-The "message/" prefix of the mapping values means we work with the fields of the Message passing between the Actors, also there are other context objects we don't touch in this example.

-Because our server will serve HTTP requests and it should return some responses, we add to the end of each Map the system message receiver named "sendResponse".

-The "exceptional" property for each Map defines how to process exceptions during the processing.
-Here it's empty array.

 Modify the config of the Feature: `ItemsFeature/config.json`.

 ```json